yuanqing/malarkey/README.md

 ## Changelog

-- 1.1.6
+- 1.2.0
-  - Add `opts.valueGetter` and `opts.valueSetter` to make it trivial to apply the effect to different element properties (ie. input placeholder, etc.)
+  - Add `opts.getter` and `opts.setter` to allow the effect to be applied on other element properties
 - 1.1.1
   - Use [Segue](https://github.com/yuanqing/segue) v0.2.0
 - 1.1.0